 Creamy Vegan Roasted Red Pepper Pasta Sauce

-Rinse the cashews than soak them overnight (or at least 2 hours) in a jar covered by 2 inches of water.
+- Rinse the cashews than soak them overnight (or at least 2 hours) in a jar covered by 2 inches of water.

-Drain the cashews and process them together in your blender with the roasted red peppers, nutritional yeast and water until silky smooth and creamy.
-Add a little extra water if needed to thin out the sauce.
+- Drain the cashews and process them together in your blender with the roasted red peppers, nutritional yeast, tapioca and water until silky smooth and creamy.
+Add a little extra water if needed.

-In a large mixing bowl combine together the pasta, spinach and roasted pepper sauce.
+- In a large mixing bowl combine together the pasta, spinach and roasted pepper sauce.
+Add some of the reserved pasta water if you like to thin out the sauce.
 Serve warm or cold.

 - I've also made this with the Beyond Meat Italian sausage and it was a total hit.
 Definitely try that on a night you'd like to indulge a bit.